Financial Aid for Map

 Student Loans are serious obligations which must be repaid.
 Repayment of principal begins after a student graduates, withdraws, or drops below half-time enrollment.
 There is a six-month grace period between the time a student’s enrollment stops and repayment begins.
 During your grace period you should prepare to enter repayment by following these 3 steps to ensure successful repayment of you loans:

 1. Know who you owe and how much.
-Your loans may have been sold to other lenders or to the Department of Education.
-Visit nslds.ed.gov to see who holds your Federal loans and how much you have borrowed.
+Go to studentaid.gov and login to view your dashboard to see your loan servicer(s) and how much you have borrowed.
 To see how much you borrowed in private loans, go to annualcreditreport.com to receive a listing of your private loans on a free credit report.
 (There is a fee if you want to view your FICO score.)

 3. Stay on top of your loans.
 Stay in contact with your lender to update your contact information or to change your repayment plan.
 If you are having trouble making a payment contact your lender to see if a deferment or forbearance is available.
 DO NOT SKIP A PAYMENT!